You will need:

 The last chance – if you use Prusa i3 clone printer and nothing works.

-In general if you already tried all settings, more than one PLA filament supplier and nothing helps, you will need to check your Nozzle/HotEnd/Extruder.
-Clear it, replace the nozzle, ptfe tubing or a whole hotend, or upgrade to better quality extruder.
+In general, if you already tried all settings, more than one PLA filament supplier and nothing helps, you will need to check your Nozzle/HotEnd/Extruder.
+Clear it, replace the nozzle, PTFE tubing or a whole hotend, or upgrade to a better quality extruder.

-And just one advice from Philipp Amann (thanks for sharing this):
+And just one piece of advice from Philipp Amann (thanks for sharing this):

-I have done a lot of testing and discussing with other “printers” and we have found, that the cheaper (or in bad condition) printers cant realy cope with 0,25 layer strength and the necessary restart.
+I have done a lot of testing and discussing with other “printers” and we have found, that the cheaper (or in bad condition) printers can’t really cope with 0,25 layer strength and the necessary restart.
 When you reduce the layer to 0,2 it works perfectly, even with the cheap printer.

 This is a 0.25mm layer

-This is the same S3D profile with 0.2mm layer…
+This is the same S3D profile with a 0.2mm layer…